 What to Do When You Find a Gap

-Short Term: Communicate With Your Buyer
+Short Term: Go to Your Buyer

 Medium Term: Request a Replenishment Review

-Long Term: Monitor Systematically
+Long Term: Monitor Every Week

 The Bottom Line